Best Two Person Tents for Backpacking 2024 - Outdoors Magic

 Holly Burns trialling the Hornet for us on a backpacking trip in the South Downs.

-Key attributes: Quality materials, well ventilated, clever design features
+What we liked: quality materials, well ventilated, clever design features, lightweight

 This is a great option for lightweight backpacking or bikepacking, offering a decent amount of room for two people plus their kit.
 Two-person tents that are pushing the sub-1kg barrier are usually short of headroom and lack two entrances and vestibules, but that’s certainly not the case here.